-European Convention for the Protection of Human Rights and Fundamental Freedoms is fundamental document that has been signed and ratified by all members of the Council of Europe.
+The European Convention for the Protection of Human Rights and Fundamental Freedoms is a fundamental document that has been signed and ratified by all members of the Council of Europe.
 One of the objectives of the Commission is to seek the European Union's accession to the Convention in its own right.

 The European Union Agency for Fundamental Rights (FRA) provides EU institutions implementing European Union law with expertise on fundamental rights.

 Current events have reminded us of the importance of strong EU Data Protection rules.
 Data protection, as a fundamental right in the EU, is highly relevant for consumers and businesses regardless of borders.
 The Charter guarantees the protection of personal information, and we urgently need to adopt a strong set of rules for our digital world.
 Only robust rules will offer citizens the high level of data protection they expect.

 To this end, I proposed in January 2012 a comprehensive reform of the EU’s data protection rules to safeguard online privacy rights and boost the digital economy in Europe.
 My proposals aim to update the existing rules, laid down in the 1995 Data Protection Directive, and adapt them to the current digital age by strengthening individuals’ right to data protection regardless of the EU country they live in, and by helping to reinforce consumer confidence in online services.
 Only when consumers and businesses trust that their data is safe will they be willing to fully exploit the digital world and its opportunities.
 We need strong rules that will allow this trust to flourish.
 This will push growth, job creation and innovation in Europe.